Cyprus Investment Programme: Corruption and investigations

 In July 2021, the European Commission sent a letter of formal notice to Cyprus for its failure to properly apply EU VAT rules for dwellings, giving Cyprus two months to take "appropriate steps."
 The inspector of taxes in 2020, Giannis Tsagaris, stated that if the European directive concerning VAT for the acquisition of housing is applied incorrectly, Cyprus will be asked to pay lost income from own resources, to cover the difference between reduced and normal VAT rate saved by investors.
 Based on information available in 2020 investors paid €125 million in VAT while at the standard rate of 19%, they would have paid four times the amount, leaving ordinary taxpayers to pay the €375 million deficit.

+In May 2026, the Nicosia district court froze a property in Parekklisia owned by Bangladeshi businessman Mohammed Saiful Alam and his wife, following a request from Bangladeshi authorities investigating an alleged €8 billion money‑laundering operation.
+Alam, who obtained Cypriot citizenship through the investment programme in 2016, denies any wrongdoing.

+In a separate but related development, Bangladesh's Anti‑Corruption Commission filed its largest‑ever case in November 2025 against Alam, his wife, five brothers, and 60 others, alleging the embezzlement of Tk10,479.62 crore (approximately $1 billion) from Islami Bank and the laundering of funds to Singapore, the British Virgin Islands, and Cyprus.
+S Alam applies again to renounce Bangladeshi citizenship, having previously attempted to do so in 2020 after obtaining a Cypriot passport, while also claiming Singaporean citizenship acquired between 2021 and 2023.

 Court cases

 Up to 2024 four court cases have been filled in Cypriot courts.

 On 12 September 2022, former House of Representatives president Demetris Syllouris, former AKEL MP and real estate developer Christakis Giovani, as well as lawyer Andreas Pittadjis, and Antonis Antoniou, the executive director of the Giovani Group were brought before the court, facing five counts on two charges - conspiracy to defraud the state, and influencing a public official in violation of the law recognizing the Council of Europe Convention on the Criminalization of Corruption.
 On 11 October 2023 all charges against Pittadjis were dropped.
 In August 2024, Syllouris, Giovani and Pittadjis, brought a libel suit against Al Jazeera asking for $2 million each.

 The fourth case includes ten defendants, one of them is the former Minister of Transport, Communications, and Works, Marios Demetriades.
 The defendants face 59 charges, including conspiracy to defraud and corruption.
 The evidence collected includes 200 box files, underscoring the extensive investigative work involved.
 The trial is set to begin on 30 October 2024.